 SCE in AL 3542-E proposed contract language for third party aggregators stating that failure to comply with the prohibition will be a potential even of default under the Aggregator’s contract with SCE, curable within 30 days of notice.

 The Utilities in AL 3466-E-A et al. and SDG&E in AL 3031-E and PG&E in AL 4991-E-A did not indicate consequences for third party aggregators of failure to comply with the prohibitions contained in D.16-09-056.

-PG&E, in AL 4991-E-A, states its intention to collect customer attestations and default adjustment values from all non-residential customers, including those of third-party aggregators.
+PG&E, in AL 4991-E-A, states its intention to collect customer attestations and default adjustment values from all non-residential customers, including those of third-party aggregators, but does not indicate if it intends to collect those directly from customers or from the relevant aggregator.

-D.16-09-056 does not indicate to whom the non-residential customer signature and attestation must be provided when collected by a third-party aggregator.
+D.16-09-056 does not clearly indicate to whom the non-residential customer signature and attestation must be provided when collected by a third-party aggregator.

-It is reasonable to conclude that D.16-09-056 does not require third-party aggregators to provide their non-residential customer signatures and attestations to Utilities.
+It is reasonable to conclude that D.16-09-056 does not in all cases require third-party aggregators to provide their non-residential customer attestations and signatures to Utilities.

-It is reasonable to conclude that strategies to implement the requirements of D.16-09-056 that also minimize paperwork should be undertaken when feasible and when not negatively impacting the likelihood of customer compliance with the prohibition.

-D.16-09-056 at Section 4.2.3.2 requires a third-party aggregator to include similar language in customer contracts as that required by Utilities, to demonstrate how it is enforcing the prohibition and to provide necessary documentation.
+D.16-09-056 at Section 4.2.3.2 requires a third-party aggregator to include similar language in customer contracts or attestations as that required by Utilities, to demonstrate how it is enforcing the prohibition and to provide necessary documentation.